-Kwame Nkrumah Ghana first to achieve independence in 1957
+Kwame Nkrumah independence of 1957

-Kwame Nkrumah history
+Kwame Nkrumah history.

 First educated by Catholic missionaries Kwame Nkrumah was the first African-born Prime Minister of Ghana.
 Nkrumah was a prominent political leader of Africa’s Gold Coast, now Ghana.
 He also evaded several assassination attempts.